Dichotomy of Electron-Phonon Coupling in Graphene Moir\'e Flat Bands

 To summarize, we have studied electronic structure and electron-phonon coupling in graphene moir\'e superlattices based on atomistic approaches.
-We find that total electron-phonon coupling is strong for MA-TBG and MA-TTG, but is an order of magnitude weaker for TDBG and TMBG, where Bernal-stacked layers suppress the nearest-neighbor electron-phonon matrix elements.
+We find that total electron-phonon coupling is strong for MA-TBG and MA-TTG, but is an order of magnitude weaker for TDBG and TMBG, where the Bernal-stacked layers induce sublattice polarization, suppressing the nearest-neighbor electron-phonon matrix elements.
 Our results provide a deeper understanding into the electron-phonon coupling in graphene moir\'e superlattices, showing a correlation between strong electron-phonon coupling and experimental observations of robust superconductivity.
-Further studies should include doping-dependent electronic structure \cite{guinea_2018,lewandowski_2021}, and more accurate description of Coulomb matrix elements.